Trahan, Blake lead Santa Fe to win over Texas City

 The Lady Indians got cooking early as Trahan led the game off blazing around the base paths, as she hustled her way to an inside-the-park home run on a towering shot to right field.

-Lady Stings starting hurler Davionna Driscoll struck out the next two batters, but was touched up again when Lady Indian sophomore catcher Rylie Bouvier reached on a bloop-single and was driven home on a double by junior right fielder Maggie Childs to take a 2-0 lead to the bottom of the first inning.
+Lady Stings starting hurler Davionna Driscoll struck out the next two batters, but was touched up again when Lady Indian sophomore catcher Rylie Bouvier reached on a bloop-single and was driven home on a double by junior designated player Maggie Childs to take a 2-0 lead to the bottom of the first inning.

 The Lady Indians added another run in the top of the second inning when Trahan drove home sophomore second baseman Reese Reyna, who reached base on a walk and stole second, on a single to right-center for a 3-0 lead.